 The LADO is responsible for raising awareness and understanding of safe working practises and safer recruitment, share learning based on experiences, to ensure that practise and services are constantly improved, help establish and aid an understanding of baseline from which we can measure the impact of services on children or young people.
 The LADO is also responsible for identifying gaps in service and service standards and reporting these to the Local Safeguarding Children Board.

-The LADOs for North Tyneside Council are:
+The LADO for North Tyneside Council is:

 Cobalt Business Park